Damaged Hair Hairstyles

 When your hair is damaged it is important to take extra care day to day to protect the hair and to minimise further damage.
 As our hair is always styled in some way, it is good to know which hairstyles are the most beneficial for preserving and protecting the health of our hair and scalp.

 If your hair is damaged, you may have brittle or dry strands which make it more prone to breakage.
-If the hair that is already weak is not treated delicately and protected, it may be more likely to catch on every day items around us, pulling on the hair causing more breakage.
-This creates more damage that the hair has to work hard to repair, therefore it is best to protect the hair using certain hairstyles alongside doing regular conditioning treatments, to give the hair time to get back to a healthy condition.
+If weak hair is not treated delicately and protected, it may be more likely to catch on every day items around us, pulling on the hair causing breakage.
+This creates more damage and the hair has to work harder to repair itself, therefore it is best to protect the hair using certain hairstyles alongside doing regular conditioning treatments, giving damaged hair time to get back to a healthy condition.

 Here are some of the hairstyles we recommend for damaged hair: